platinum78/ds_hw02/README.md

 and does not make the problem significantly more difficult.

-Since it costs no energy to move between warping points, how far the two parping points are does not matter at all.
+Since it costs no energy to move between warping points, how far the two warping points are does not matter at all.
-Therefore, what we should consider is to minimizing the energy cost while moving from the starting point to the warping zone, and then from another warping zone to the exit point.
+Therefore, what we should consider is to minimize the energy cost while moving from the starting point to the warping zone, and then from another warping zone to the exit point.
-The problem indeed reduced into finding two shortest route!
+The problem indeed reduced into finding two shortest routes!

-One thing to note is that, unlike finding the nearest warping zone from the starting point, it is unclear which warping point is the closest to the exit point.
-Therefore, to find the shortest path between the warping zone to the exit point, we can't use forward path.
-Instead, we can use a backward path, which starts from the exit point.
+One possible confusion is the 'underground tunnel' case; which there is no warpless path but warpable path exists.
+This happens when starting point and exit point are isolated by walls, but each side have at least one warping zone.
+However, since finding the shortest route from the starting/exit point to the warping zone would indicate if there is any warping zone on that side, this situation does not need any separate classification procedure.

+Therefore, the provided methods will cover all cases.
 After that, we can flip the path, and then merge it with the path from starting point to warping zone.

 In summary, the operating procedure of the program is as follows.